trufae/aiblog/src/WinCdbNull-en.md

 }
 ```

-Bingo, now we have the reason of that null deref.
-Seems like the `I` global variable is NULL, so we can fix the problem by adding a simple if(I) guard and solve the crash when the user pressed `^C`.
+Bingo, now we have the reason for that null dereference.
+Seems like the `I` global variable is NULL, so we can fix the problem by adding a simple if(I) guard and solve the crash when the user presses `^C`.

 ## Understanding

-Unix signals and Windows Exception handlers cannot take any parameter for context/userdata.
-This is pretty bad because forces use to use global variables.
+Unix signals and Windows exception handlers cannot take any parameter for context/userdata.
+This is pretty bad because it forces us to use global variables.

 In order to tell r2 which console received the sigint handler we need to basically set a global pointer before setting the event handler.
-But.. why this worked on UNIX and not on WIndows?
+But.. why this worked on UNIX and not on Windows?

-Turns out that windows `CTRL_C_EVENT` handler is executed from a different thread! which means that the `I` variable wasn't initialized because that's a thread-local variable.
+Turns out that the Windows `CTRL_C_EVENT` handler is executed from a different thread!
+Which means that the `I` variable wasn't initialized because that's a thread-local variable.

 `R_TH_LOCAL` is a portability alias for r2 to specify which global variables must be stored in the `_Thread_Local` attribute.

 ## Final words

-Ideally we may want to have multiple RCons instances to use a single terminal, it's not just that you can have a single core associated to one rcons instance to run from different threads.
-But also that you can have multiple threads having its own separate RCore instances each of them with each own RCons.
+Ideally, we may want to have multiple RCons instances to use a single terminal—it's not just that you can have a single core associated with one RCons instance to run from different threads.
+But also, you can have multiple threads having their own separate RCore instances, each with their own RCons.

 Who may receive the event?
 All of them?
 The last one to request the interruption?
 Can RCons instances stop being affected by those events?

 What's clear is that such interruptions can happen at any time and from any thread and can affect data from any random process.
 Mixing that with the fact that we must use global variables adds more pain to the recipe.
 But well, that's a story for another post.

-Hope you learned some stuff and as a unix lover lost a little of fear to use windows from the good old cmd terminal.
+Hope you learned some stuff and, as a Unix lover, lost a little fear of using Windows from the good old CMD terminal.

 --pancake